NiklasPhabian/dissertation/C2_Software.md

 ![Conversion of a multi-band GeoTIFF to a STARE dataframe](images/C2/raster_to_df.png)

+> Frew note: put sample SIDs in the SID column

 ### Read Granules

-While fundamentally the same data structures are used in disseminating remotely sensed data (points, arrays), each product follows its own idiosyncrasy necessary to encompass, e.g., differences in orbits, viewing strategies, and spatial and temporal resolutions. [@Kuo2017].
-As a result, each sensor's product requires specific domain knowledge and tailor-made tools to load and interpret the (location of the) data.
+While fundamentally the same data structures are used in disseminating remotely sensed data (points, arrays), data products often idiosyncratically represent differences in orbits, viewing strategies, spatial and temporal resolutions, etc. [@Kuo2017].
+As a result, each sensor's product requires specific domain knowledge and tailor-made tools to load and interpret the data, and especially the location information.
 To facilitate working with remote sensing data STAREPandas adds methods to load selected gridded remote sensing data and geolocated swath data into a STAREDataFrame.
-The STARE representations can either be generated ad-hoc during loading or read from a pre-generated STARE "sidecar" file.
+The STARE representations can either be generated on-the-fly during loading or read from a pre-generated STARE "sidecar" file.
 The read_granules() facilities are designed to be easily extensible to support additional products.

 [Reference: read_granule()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.read_granule.html)

 A user can choose to add the WGS84 latitudes and longitudes, as well as the array coordinates as attributes.
-Keeping the array indices as attributes can be of interest to maintain the neighborhood of each observation.
-The along-scan index can also be helpful to quantify the sensor zenith implicitly.
-Finally, the array indices can be used to reconstruct the original array from the dataframe
+Keeping the array indices as attributes can be of interest to maintain the neighborhood of each observation, or (for scanning sensors) to calculate viewing geometries.
+Finally, the array indices can be used to reconstruct the original array from the dataframe.

 [Reference: to_array()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.STAREDataFrame.to_array.html).

 Similarly to reading raster data, all variables (in hdf4 terms: scientific datasets) of the granule will be read and added as attributes for each feature.
 For granules containing multiple resolutions, a user chooses a single resolution to be read at a time.

+> Frew note: does this mean a single resolution per data frame?

 #### Read Folders / Create Catalogs
 Maintaining, searching, and subsetting large local collections of granules can become a challenge.
 We thus implemented a method to catalog local collections to perform a spatial searches and subsetting using STAREPandas and STARE sidecar files.
 The catalogs contain one row per granule, and each row contains the path of the granule and the sidecar, the granule acquisition timestamp, and the stare representation of the granule's cover (as read from the sidecar file).
-Creating such a catalog dataframe for extensive local collections of granules is helpful in quickly identifying granules that intersect a potentially complex ROI or finding multiple granules that intersect each other (e.g., for a cross-calibration effort).
+Creating such a catalog dataframe for extensive local collections of granules is helpful in quickly identifying granules that intersect a potentially complex ROI or finding multiple granules that intersect each other.

 [Reference: folder2catalog()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.read_granule.html)

 #### Persisting STAREDataFrames
-Like any other python object, STAREDataFrames can be serialized and stored as pickles or HDF5 files using the inherited pandas' methods.
-STAREPandas additionally extends pandas' database functionality to read and write to/from SQLite, Postgresql, and from/to SciDB.
+Like any other python object, STAREDataFrames can be serialized and stored as pickles or HDF5 files using the inherited pandas methods.
+STAREPandas additionally extends pandas database functionality to read and write to/from SQLite, Postgresql, and SciDB.
 The STARE software collection includes STARE extensions to all three databases (STARELite[^STARELite], PostSTARE[^PostSTARE], SciDB-STARE[^SciDB-STARE]).
-STAREPandas can function as a convenient pivot format for loading data into those STARE-enabled databases.
+STAREPandas can function as a convenient pivot format for loading data into STARE-enabled databases.

 [^STARELite]: [https://github.com/SpatioTemporal/STARELite](https://github.com/SpatioTemporal/STARELite)